-If the Holder is not a broker-dealer, it will be required to represent that it is not engaged in, and does not intend to engage in, the distribution of the exchange notes.
-If the Holder is a broker-dealer that will receive exchange notes for its own account in exchange for notes that were acquired as a result of market-making activities or other trading activities (an "Exchanging Dealer"), it will be required to acknowledge that it will deliver a prospectus in connection with any resale of such exchange notes.
+If the holder is not a broker-dealer, it will be required to represent that it is not engaged in, and does not intend to engage in, the distribution of the exchange notes.
+If the holder is a broker-dealer that will receive exchange notes for its own account in exchange for notes that were acquired as a result of market-making activities or other trading activities, it will be required to acknowledge that it will deliver a prospectus in connection with any resale of such exchange notes.

-Holders of the old notes will be required to make certain representations to Renters Choice (as described above) in order to participate in the exchange offer and will be required to deliver information to be used in connection with the Shelf Registration Statement and benefit from the provisions regarding liquidated damages set forth in the preceding paragraphs.
-A Holder who sells old notes pursuant to the Shelf Registration Statement generally will be required to be named as a selling securityholder in the related prospectus and to deliver a prospectus to purchasers, will be subject to certain of the civil liability provisions under the Securities Act in connection with such sales and will be bound by the provisions of the Exchange and Registration Rights Agreement which are applicable to such a Holder (including certain indemnification obligations).
+Holders of the old notes will be required to make certain representations to Rent-A-Center in order to participate in the exchange offer and will be required to deliver information to be used in connection with the shelf registration statement and benefit from the provisions regarding liquidated damages set forth in the preceding paragraphs.
+A holder who sells old notes pursuant to the shelf registration statement generally will be required to be named as a selling securityholder in the related prospectus and to deliver a prospectus to purchasers, will be subject to certain of the civil liability provisions under the Securities Act in connection with such sales and will be bound by the provisions of the exchange and registration rights agreement which are applicable to such a holder, including certain indemnification obligations.

-For so long as the old notes are outstanding, Renters Choice will continue to provide to Holders of the old notes and to prospective purchasers of the old notes the information required by Rule 144A(d)(4) under the Securities Act.
+For so long as the old notes are outstanding, Rent-A-Center will continue to provide to holders of the old notes and to prospective purchasers of the old notes the information required by Rule 144A(d)(4) under the Securities Act.

-The foregoing description of the Exchange and Registration Rights Agreement is a summary only, does not purport to be complete and is qualified in its entirety by reference to all provisions of the Exchange and Registration Rights Agreement which is filed as an exhibit to the Registration Statement of which this prospectus is a part.
-However, Renters Choice believes that this prospectus disclosure presents the material terms of the Exchange and Registration Rights Agreement.
+The foregoing description of the exchange and registration rights agreement is a summary only, does not purport to be complete and is qualified in its entirety by reference to all provisions of the exchange and registration rights agreement which is filed as an exhibit to the registration statement of which this prospectus is a part.
+However, Rent-A-Center believes that this prospectus disclosure presents all the material terms of the exchange and registration rights agreement.

-CERTAIN U. S. FEDERAL INCOME TAX CONSEQUENCES
+CERTAIN U.S. FEDERAL INCOME TAX CONSEQUENCES